-Every month, fleeing violent gangs and stifling poverty, thousands of Central American children make the difficult decision to leave home in search of safety and a better life.
-Along the way, they risk being kidnapped, trafficked, raped or killed during dangerous journeys to the United States.
+Fleeing extreme violence, stifling poverty and lack of opportunity, Central American children make the difficult decision to leave home in search of safety and a better life.
+Along the way, they risk being kidnapped, trafficked, raped or killed.
 Most come from the countries of Honduras, El Salvador, and Guatemala.

-There is no sign this trend is letting up, as UNICEF vividly details in a report, Broken Dreams: Central American Children’s Dangerous Journey to the United States.
+There is no sign this trend is letting up, as UNICEF vividly details in a report, Uprooted in Central America and Mexico.

 Even if they reach the U.S., these children confront new risks.
 Children traveling with a parent risk swift deportation or months of detention.
 Unaccompanied children apprehended in the U.S. are guaranteed an immigration court hearing, but are not entitled to a court-appointed attorney.

-To help put an end to the crisis, UNICEF works with governments in Central America and Mexico to try to alleviate these causes.
-Through various programs, it strengthens services that reduce the vulnerability of children to violence, crime and other threats, and supports programs for education and health, with special focus on the most affected and vulnerable communities.
+To help alleviate the crisis, UNICEF works with governments in Central America and Mexico to try to address these causes.
+Through various programs, UNICEF works to strengthen services that reduce the vulnerability of children to violence, crime and other threats, and supports programs for education and health, with special focus on the most affected and vulnerable communities.